What is a female horse called, and other interesting equine gender trivia!

 Since leaving the epididymis doesn’t mean the gelding still produces testosterone, usually proud-cut geldings are cryptorchid.
 If you only castrate the descended testicle and leave the internal one, the gelding will still produce stallion hormones even if he’s infertile.

 Horses have been such an important part of human civilization for thousands of years it’s no wonder there are so many detailed terms!
-It can be a bit overwhelming when you are first learning, but all of these terms follow a pattern and make sense.
+It can be a bit overwhelming when you are first learning, but all of these terms follow a pattern and make sense once you grasp the basics.

 If you’re hooked on learning horse terms your best bet is to seek out some reputable reference books, because television and movies are notoriously inaccurate!
 Take your time and you’ll be a horse trivia expert before you know it!